Sialitech/label-siali/docs/source/guide/notion-faq.md

 ## Extra annotations created in task

-Label Studio can control the distribution of tasks across annotators.
+Siali Label can control the distribution of tasks across annotators.
 This is enabled in Project Settings, by defining “Auto” distribution mode and number of required annotations per task.
 [You read more detail in the guide.  ](https://docs.heartex.com/guide/setup_project.html#Set-up-task-distribution-for-labeling)

 Auto distribution mode doesn’t guarantee that all tasks will get exactly the specified amount of annotations - there are many scenarios where users can assign more annotations per task: